aethershill/quartz/content/Resource/wiki/science/Molecular Medicine Forensics.md

 Alcohol Consumption

 Environmental -
-Infextions, toxic substances, physical forces
+Infections, toxic substances, physical forces

-When all 3 factors contribute to disease, the overlap may vary in each case of a dise.
+When all 3 factors contribute to disease, the overlap may vary in each case of a disease.

 Genetic Disorders -
 - Single Gene Disorders